 Dr. Watterson has performed thousands of breasts lifts.
 There simply is no substitute for years of experience, judgement and skill.
 This coupled with staying current with new improvements and techniques ensure optimal patient outcomes.
 To speak with us more about whether a breast lift is right for you, contact us to schedule a consultation today.

-How long is the recovery after breast lift surgery?
+How long is the recovery after A breast lift?

 A breast lift alone is very well tolerated and usually without much post-operative pain.
 Breast lift with augmentation is obviously more surgery and because the breast implant stretches the pectoralis muscle it is more painful –very similar to breast discomfort with breast milk coming in.